 The spacious rooms are beautifully decorated with works by local artists and provide ample privacy should you be seeking a romantic get-away.
 Our trip is a birthday surprise from my husband and the owners couldn’t have been more helpful in assisting him with reservations which included a bottle of wine and chocolate covered strawberries awaiting my arrival.
-He was also able to procure tickets in advance for a horse drawn tour.
+He was also able to procure tickets in advance for a horse-drawn tour.

-A Horse Drawn Tour
+A Horse Drawn Tour of Wilmington

 Once we’re situated at the Front Street Inn we head out to see the city.
-Taking a horse drawn tour of the historic district is a perfect way of immersing ourselves in this charming community.
+Taking a horse-drawn tour of the historic district is a perfect way of immersing ourselves in this charming community.

-Our guide Ron is wonderful regaling us with tales of local lore and legend.
+Our guide Ron is wonderfully regaling us with tales of local lore and legend.
 The tour travels around the waterfront and historic downtown area starting at Front and Market Streets.
 Tickets are $12 per adult and the trip is an outstanding way to learn Wilmington’s history.

 A tour of the city features beautiful Antebellum architecture

-Our horse guides, Mike and Harry, are friendly beasts originally bread to work on Amish farms.
+Our horse guides, Mike and Harry, are friendly beasts originally bred to work on Amish farms.
 They’re calm gentle creatures who don’t seem to mind the hustle and bustle of the town.
 However, Ron warns us not to pet their heads.
 We take his warning to heart.